3 Zero Cost Ways to Maintain Your Treadmill

 This might sound a little more intimidating, but we’ll break it down for you.
 The two most important things to remember about your running belt is tension & cleaning.

 - To check the belt tension, take both of your hands and stick your fingers underneath the belt in the middle of your running deck.

 - Pull up on both sides.
 The sides of the belt should pull up, but the centre should maintain contact with your running deck.
 If it’s not, your running belt tension is off and needs adjustment.

 - A loose belt = slippage.
 A tight belt = added stress on the motor.
 Get that fixed pronto!

 - To clean the belt, take a rag and place it underneath the running belt so the rag is sticking out on either side of the belt.

 - Hold the rag on either side of the belt and sweep it up and down the length of the belt until all debris is removed along the entire length of the belt.

 That’s it!
-Doing these 3 simple things every 3-6 months can do wonders in maintaining your treadmill.
+Doing these 3 simple things every 3-6 months can do wonders in maintaining your treadmill - minimally, you NEED to do this annually.
 Also, you're more likely to catch any issues with your treadmill before they become really expensive if you are consistent with your preventative maintenance.
 We would be happy to teach you how to maintain your equipment yourself or set you up on a preventative maintenance schedule if it’s a bigger job than you’re up for!
 Book an appointment with us if you need any help and make sure to share this post with anyone who has a treadmill!